Virtual Locks

 virtual

-property defining amount of Virtual Locks you want to create (up to 100 per Vendor Connection to a virtual
+property you can define the amount of Virtual Locks you want to create.

-After creating the Virtual Vendor, the Get all Locks from a Lock Holder endpoint will return the Virtual Locks you just created within its regular locks
+After creating the Virtual Vendor, the Get Locks endpoint will return the Virtual Locks you just created within its regular locks

 array.
 You can quickly identify them by their name — Virtual Lock *some ID*